Storage: Weak grid, islanding

 As for the Self-consumption storage case, there are several operating modes.

-- When the sun power is sufficient for feeding the user's needs, the rest is used for charging the battery.
-If the battery is full the excess will be injected into the grid if this is allowed, otherwise this energy will be lost (i.e. the inverter will operate at reduced energy level).
+- When solar power is sufficient for user needs, the remaining power is used to charge the battery.
+If the battery is full, excess energy is injected into the grid if allowed; otherwise, this energy is lost (the inverter operates at reduced power).

-- When the sun is not sufficient (or during night) the user may be fed by the battery.
-However we should keep a storage reserve for the case of grid unavailability.
-Therefore we have to define a limit DOD for using the energy in any case, and another one for supplementing the grid when it is down.
+- When solar power is insufficient (or at night), the user can be supplied by the battery.
+However, a storage reserve must be maintained for grid unavailability.
+Therefore, one DOD limit must be defined for using energy in any case, and another for supplementing the grid when it is down.

-- In case of grid failure, the switch should immediately open, and the user will be fed by the sun's energy + battery through the SA inverter.
+- In case of grid failure, the switch should immediately open, and the user will be supplied by solar energy plus battery through the stand-alone inverter.

-- The control device should be able to limit the solar inverter's power if the injection into the grid is not allowed.
+- The control device must be able to limit the solar inverter's power if grid injection is not allowed.

 Sizing

-The battery pack capacity is closely related to the user's needs.
-Ideally, the remaining energy below the SOC higher level should allow to cover the maximum needs for the longer unavailability period.
-You can obviously diminish this capacity, at the risk of feeding failure.
+Battery pack capacity is closely related to user needs.
+Ideally, the energy remaining below the high SOC level should cover the maximum demand during the longest unavailability period.
+You can reduce this capacity, but at the risk of supply failure.

-Globally, we can admit that the full battery capacity should cover at least 1 or 2 days of average consumption.
+Overall, the full battery capacity should cover at least 1 to 2 days of average consumption.

-The solar inverter is sized as usually with grid systems.
+The solar inverter is sized as usual for grid-connected systems.

 Simulation and results

-Although the system architecture is very different, the simulation process is rather similar to the self-consumption case.
+Although the system architecture is quite different, the simulation process is similar to the self-consumption case.

-After the simulation, the balances of all the energy fluxes will appear on the loss diagram:
+After the simulation, the balances of all energy flows appear in the loss diagram:

 The diagram shows: